GenAI-Gurus/phronesis/WORKFLOWS.md

 - **Note:**
   - Full E2E tests are not run on every push for speed/cost reasons.
   - For fast post-deploy health checks, consider adding a smoke test step to deploy workflows (e.g., azure-static-web-apps.yml).

+### 4. `manual-migrate.yml`
+- **Purpose:**
+  - Run Alembic DB migrations in the deployed backend container (production or staging) via a manual trigger.
+  - Ensures migrations are only run after verifying the new container is healthy and deployed.
+- **Trigger:**
+  - Manual trigger from the GitHub Actions UI (`workflow_dispatch`).
+- **Usage:**
+  1. Deploy backend using `azure-backend.yml` (wait for success).
+  2. Go to GitHub Actions, select the "Manual DB Migration" workflow, and click "Run workflow".
+  3. The workflow will SSH into the Azure App Service container and run `alembic upgrade head`.
+  4. If the migration fails, the workflow fails and outputs the error.
+- **Best Practices:**
+  - Consider running a backup before migration.
+  - Use for both staging and production as needed.
+  - For critical migrations, consider a manual approval step or backup.

 ---